 Suppose ABC shares are trading at $100 today—the owner of the ABC 110 call option hopes shares rise above $110—any appreciation above that represents the potential payout.
 If you exercise the call when shares trade at $120, then you buy 100 ABC shares for $110 and voilà: your return is $10 per share for a total gain of $1,000.

 But all that fun isn't free.
 A call buyer must pay the seller a premium: for example, a price of $3 per share.
-Since the ABC 110 call option then cost $300 and paid out $1,000, the net return is $700.
+Since the ABC 110 call option then costs $300 and paid out $1,000, the net return is $700.

-Note that these examples do not include any commissions or fees that may be incurred, as well as tax implications.
+These examples do not include any commissions or fees that may be incurred, as well as tax implications.

 A long call: speculation or planning ahead